 Windermere

-You can visit this one on the same day as Queen Adelaide’s Hill, as Millerground is just below it.
-There are views encompassing the jetties and the bay, and it’s accessed by foot if you don’t want to bring the car.
-You will find the footpath at the entrance of the Miller Howe Hotel.
+You can visit this viewpoint on the same day as Queen Adelaide’s Hill, as Millerground is just below it.
+There are Lake District views of jetties and the bay, and it’s accessible by foot if you don’t want to bring the car.
+Find the footpath at the entrance of the Miller Howe Hotel.

 Monk Coniston